User manual¶

 PW1|fragment has decoded yet. - frame N / M — fragments are arriving; the count climbs until N == M and the proposal is fully assembled.

-Press B at any time to abort the scan; long-press B to quit the bonnet entirely.
+Press B at any time to abort the scan and return to the wallet manage menu.

-If verification rejected the proposal, the screen shows the rejection reason instead of the summary, and pressing A is a no-op.
+If verification rejected the proposal on the review screen (legacy path when no pre-verify result is injected), the screen shows the rejection reason instead of the summary, and pressing A is a no-op.

 On a clean proposal, press A to sign.
 The Pi derives the